Email Campaign

 Definition

-An email campaign is one email (or a series of email) sent to achieve a specific goal for the marketer.
+An email campaign is a series of emails sent to subscribers for a specific purpose.

 How does an email campaign work?